 When you do a landing page, you take somebody’s email and send a topic such as “Top 10 secrets to calm your pet.”
 They will come in and enter their email.
 All Facebook sees or all Google sees is this website about calming pets.
 But then when you start dripping emails to them, which Facebook doesn’t see, Google doesn’t see, guess what the first suggestion is?
 It’s CBD.

 This strategy will last.
 There’s no reason for Facebook to ever take that down or to ever restrict it.
 In that case, that’s a much better strategy.

 Disclaimer: if you are a huge CBD website with a lot of volumes, Facebook now tracks IP logins AdWords has the same tracking.
 Take care when restricted products and tobacco advertising.
 You’re grabbing users and emails from Facebook before selling them through email marketing.
 This is called nurture.

 These bridge pages work, but you have to implement them carefully.
 You cannot go against the terms and conditions on Facebook or Google.

 Podcasts can advertise restricted products.
 They are like radio programs with more independent funding.
 You find a podcast that targets your demographic, you sponsor them, the host of the podcast will mention your brand and offer a promo code.
 It’s almost like influencer marketing, but on a much larger scale.

 Subscribers to that podcast listen in on a weekly basis.
 This is a different frequency, but with a higher amount of ads.
 Your target demographic will remember the slogans and websites.
 Then they will type in your domain name, direct organic traffic.
 This angle is potent.

-Traditional advertising is still viable.
+Traditional cigarette advertising is still viable.
 Some radio channels or streaming providers, actually allow the advertisement of restricted products.
 SiriusXM is one type of channel.